tld95/ECEN5813_Project_5/README.md

 The write_pattern.c module writes a generated pattern based on a seed to a block of memory.
 The mem_status.h header includes the enum definition for the mem_status return type.
 I wrote the makefile by hand.
-The makefile has the ability to build 4 different targets. fb_run (LED enabled and logging disabled), fb_debug (LED and logging enabled), pc_run (LED and logging disabled), and pc_debug (LED disabled and logging enabled).
+The makefile has the ability to build 4 different targets.
+I had difficulty with doing the bound checks. fb_run (LED enabled and logging disabled), fb_debug (LED and logging enabled), pc_run (LED and logging disabled), and pc_debug (LED disabled and logging enabled).
 Depending on the target built, different sections of the source files I implemented will be used.
-- The fb_run target builds with the FB_RUN build flag.
+- The fb_run (LED enabled and logging disabled) target builds with the FB_RUN build flag.
-- The fb_debug target builds with the FB_DEBUG build flag.
+- The fb_debug (LED and logging enabled) target builds with the FB_DEBUG build flag.
-- The pc_run target builds with the PC_RUN build flag.
+- The pc_run (LED and logging disabled) target builds with the PC_RUN build flag.
+Nothing really outputs for this one, but the test runs in the background.
-- The pc_debug target builds with the PC_DEBUG build flag.
+- The pc_debug (LED disabled and logging enabled) target builds with the PC_DEBUG build flag.

-# All build targets will generate their final .AXF/.exe file in the debug folder in ECEN5813_Project_3
+# All build targets will generate their final .AXF /.exe file in the debug folder in ECEN5813_Project_3

 Building the fb_run target requires the following steps: